charly-palencia/loopback-test/README.md

 No Console

 ##Updated Aug 28
   * I found one (https://github.com/GovRight/loopback-console) but it’s still immature.
-We could based on this one to create a my console library  :)
+We could based on this one to create   console library  :)

-  * We have to create  a setup db file to migrate or create data tables
+  * We have to create  a setup db file to migrate or create data tables(argh)